 This happens even after the completion of your downloads.

 This way, it is more helpful since other people can get the complete file.
-Seeding is the mere practice of returning to the community since most of the files you download were probably from other clients.
+Seeding is the mere practice of returning to the community since most of your downloaded files were probably from other clients.

 This only stops when you remove the torrent or turn off seeding.

-The proper torrenting practice, however, requires you to seed your files until the upload to download ratio is at least 1.00.
+However, the proper torrenting practice requires you to seed your files until the upload to download ratio is at least 1.00.

 This means that you have at least shared as much as you have gotten from other users of the torrenting website.